yevgenis-shapiro/terraform-provider-redpanda/README.md

 🚀 Technologies

-The following tools were used in this project:
+The following software were used in this project:

-    Redpanda + Kafka + Kafka Connect + Kafka Schema Registry
+    ⭐ Redpanda ⭐ Kafka ⭐ Kafka Connect ⭐ Kafka Schema Registry ⚙️ Terraform